alicebob/sqlittle/README.md

 - read-only
 - only supports UTF8 strings
-- only supports binary string comparisons
 - no joins
 - WAL files are not supported
-- indexes are used for sorting; no on-the-fly sorting
+- indexes are used for sorting, but there is no on-the-fly sorting
 - indexes with expression (either in columns or as a `WHERE`) are not supported